TITLE 89: SOCIAL SERVICES

 Section 50.230 Child Care Eligibility

-a) Child care services are restricted to children under age 13 and to children under age 19 who are under court supervision or have physical or mental incapacities as documented by a statement from a local health provider or other health professional.
+2) be under age 19 and under court supervision or have physical, developmental, or intellectual disabilities as documented by a statement from a local health provider or other health professional.

-1) Recipients of Temporary Assistance for Needy Families (TANF) under Article IV of the Public Aid Code participating in work and training activities as specified in their personal plans for employment and self-sufficiency who have been approved for child care benefits by the Department and who meet the monthly income ceilings in subsection (b)(2) of this Section.
+1) Clients who receive Temporary Assistance for Needy Families (TANF) under Article IV of the Public Aid Code participating in work and/or training‑related activities as specified in their Responsibility and Service Plan (RSP) (see 89 Ill.
+Adm.
+Code 112.74) as approved by the Department's TANF case worker.

-2) Working families, including teen parents while they attend school to obtain a high school degree or its equivalent, whose monthly incomes do not exceed the following amounts by family size:
+5) Working families, including teen parents enrolled full-time in elementary or high school or high school equivalency classes to obtain a high school diploma or its equivalent, whose monthly incomes do not exceed the following amounts by family size at the time of initial program application:

 Family Size